To view the video of this presentation on our Vimeo Gallery, click here.

 The Polish parliament was outraged and demanded that Russia's Katyn archives all be declassified and that Russian courts rule that the Katyn Forest Massacre was an act of genocide.
 Communists throughout the world would prefer the truth about Katyn to be buried, but Christians in Poland, and throughout Eastern Europe, determined to exhume the secrets and expose the true nature of Soviet Communism.

 On 10 April 2010, an aircraft carrying Polish President Lech Kaczynski, his wife and 87 other politicians and high-ranking army officers, crashed near Smolensk, killing all 96 on board the aircraft.
-The passengers were to attend a ceremony marking the 70 th anniversary of the Katyn Massacre.
+The passengers were to attend a ceremony marking the 70th anniversary of the Katyn Massacre.
 The Polish people were convinced that they were the victims of a communist terror campaign which assassinated their president and senior leaders on the eve of the most important and solemn anniversary of this massacre.
-Many observed that it was like the assassination of General Sikorski in 1943.
+Many observed that it was like the assassination of Poland’s wartime leader, General Sikorski, in 1943.
 In the furore following the death flight of the Polish government, the Russian Duma finally acknowledged Russia's guilt for the Katyn Forest Massacre.

 In 2011, the European Court of Human Rights declared admissible two complaints of relatives of the massacre victims against Russia concerning the inadequacy of their investigations.
 In a ruling on 16 April 2012, the court found that Russia had violated the rights of victims' relatives and described the Massacre as a war-crime.
-It has taken 75 years, but facts are stubborn things.
+It had taken 72 years, but facts are stubborn things.

 "They promise them freedom, while they themselves are slaves of depravity…" 2 Peter 2:19